yt-dlp/yt-dlp/README.md

                                      similar syntax to the output template can also be used.
-The parsed parameters replace any existing values and can be use in output templateThis option can be used
+The parsed parameters replace any existing values and can be use in output template.
+This option can be used multiple times.
-                                     multiple times.
 Example: --parse-metadata
                                      "title:%(artist)s - %(title)s" matches a
                                      title like "Coldplay - Paradise".
 Example